Seven (Southern Cross Austereo)

-Seven Regional is an Australian television network owned by Southern Cross Austereo that is available in Tasmania, Darwin, Spencer Gulf, Broken Hill and Remote Australia (Eastern and Central).
-The network is the primary affiliate of the Seven Network in the areas it serves.
+Seven was an Australian television network previously distributed by Southern Cross Austereo (SCA) in Tasmania, Darwin, the Spencer Gulf, Broken Hill, and remote eastern and central Australia.
+SCA's network was the primary affiliate of the Seven Network in the areas it served.

+The sale of these stations to Seven West Media was finalised in July 2025 following a previous deal with Australian Digital Holdings falling through.

 History

 Origins

 The Southern Cross brand was first used in 1982 by a small network of three stations in regional Victoria.
 The then Victorian Broadcasting Network comprised GLV-8 Gippsland, BCV-8 Bendigo, and STV-8 Mildura.

 GLV was the first regional television station in the country, launched on 9 December 1961.
 BCV-8 launched in the same year, on 23 December, while STV followed four years later, on 27 November 1965.
 GLV-10 moved to VHF-8 in 1980, when Melbourne commercial station ATV-0 moved to VHF-10 The network rebranded in 1982 as Southern Cross TV8, but later changed its name in 1989 to the Southern Cross Network.
-Soon after this, STV-8 left the network after it was bought by businessman Alan Bond, and eventually sold on to ENT Limited (owners of Television Victoria and Tas TV).
+Soon after this, STV-8 left the network after it was bought by businessman Alan Bond, and eventually sold on to ENT Limited (owners of Vic TV and Tas TV).

 This network began as a "cherry picking" network, taking programs from all three metropolitan commercial networks at the time.
 At aggregation, it became an affiliate of Network Ten.